 Step 3.
 Configure DenyHosts.

-Once the Denyhosts installed, make sure to whitelist your own IP address, so you will never get locked out.
+Once the Denyhosts are installed, make sure to whitelist your own IP address, so you will never get locked out.
 To do this, open a file /etc/hosts.allow:

 sudo nano /etc/hosts.allow

-Below the description, add each IP address one-by-one on a separate line, that you never want to block.
+Below the description, add each IP address one by one on a separate line, that you never want to block.
 The format should be as follows:

 You can further configure any settings in the DenyHosts.conf file by going to the following and updating according to your preference: